 Depending on what’s in the air you breathe, you might even increase your risk of lung cancer.
-Additionally, the substances may damage your brain.
+Additionally, poor indoor air quality and substances it contains may damage your brain.
 Because you don’t know what’s lurking in the air you breathe, indoor air quality testing helps you understand what’s in the air.
 Once you know, you can keep your home safe.

 Importance of Indoor Air Quality

 Indoor air quality is vital for life, but when the air you breathe isn’t clean, you could find your health and even quality of life decreasing as a result of the air.
 This is because contaminants and allergens are floating through the air.
 You may or may not have immediate symptoms as a result.

 However, you might find that as time goes on, the air you inhale can cause you to become ill.
 For those who have asthma, chronic obstructive pulmonary disorder (COPD) or another breathing condition, particles in the air irritate the condition.
 This can lead to serious complications.
 Sometimes, the particles in your air consist of harmful substances that have the potential to damage your bodily organs.

 More than likely, you’re inside your home more than outside.
 Unfortunately, the number of pollutants inside a home or office is often higher inside than outside.
 Some of the more common, but dangerous, pollutants in your home include the following.

 Carbon monoxide, referred to by its chemical element symbol CO, is an invisible gas.
 When fossil fuels don’t completely combust, they produce this particular substance.
 The element is tasteless and odorless.
 It has the potential to cause a severe reaction due to its high toxicity level.
 Carbon monoxide poisoning will prevent your body from utilizing oxygen efficiently.
 You might experience symptoms such as:

 Carbon monoxide poisoning is fatal if the concentration of it is high enough.